-Automatically synthesize a control protocol that - manages the system behavior and - is provably correct with respect to the specifications and optimal.
-Detour: Specifying Behavior with Temporal Logic (only a dialect in a large family of languages)
+Automatically synthesize a control protocol that

+- manages the system behavior and

+- is provably correct with respect to the specifications and optimal.

+Outline

+1. Abstraction-based synthesis

+2. Approximate Dynamic Programming

+3. Learning from expert demonstrations

+Detour: Specifying Behavior with Temporal Logic

+(only a dialect in a large family of languages)